cobaltine/json-fingerprint/README.md

  * All values in the compared datasets are identical
  * The values exist in identical paths (arrays, object key-value pairs)

 In the case of arrays, each array gets a unique hash identifier based on the data elements it holds.
 This way, each flattened value "knows" to which array it belongs to.
-This identifier is called a _sibling hash_ because its derived from each value and its neighboring values.
+This identifier is called a _sibling hash_ because it is derived from each array element's value as well as its neighboring values.

 ## Running tests